-Nova Scientia subscribes to the Declaration on international ethical standards for authors and reviewers adopted in the Second World conference on the integrity of research carried out in Singapore in 2010 by the COPE (Committee on Publication Ethics).
-When submitting the article, the author is expressing their consent and agreement with the ethical guidelines indicated on the documents of the conference.
+Nova Scientia Editorial Board subscribes to the Declaration on international ethical standards for authors and reviewers adopted by COPE - Committee on Publication Ethics.
+When submitting the article, the author is expressing their consent and agreement with the ethical guidelines indicated on the documents of the conference and in the Declaration of Helsinki (Ethical principles for medical research involving human subjects).

 The, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.